Goodbye, Safeco Field. The Mariners’ stadium is now called T-Mobile Park

 The Mariners and T-Mobile announced a 25-year partnership that will begin in January and run through December 2043.
+Per Forbes, the deal is worth $87.5 million.

 Welcome to T-Mobile Park.

-For the first time since its construction in 1998 and opening in 1999, the baseball stadium in the SoDo district will be called something other than Safeco Field.
+For the first time since its construction in 1998 and opening in 1999, the baseball stadium in the Sodo district will be called something other than Safeco Field.

-On Wednesday morning, the Mariners and the Bellevue-based telecommunications giant announced a naming rights agreement that will last for the next 25 years.
-The agreement still must be approved the Washington State Major League Baseball Stadium Public Facilities District (PFD).
+On Wednesday the Mariners and the Bellevue-based telecommunications giant announced a 25-year naming-rights agreement.
+The deal must be approved the Washington State Major League Baseball Stadium Public Facilities District (PFD).

-Forbes is reporting that T-Mobile will pay the Mariners $87.5 million for the naming rights to the stadium for an annual average value of $3.5 million per year.
+Forbes reported that T-Mobile will pay the Mariners $87.5 million for the naming rights, an annual average of $3.5 million.

-“T-Mobile has a deep commitment to this community, a passion for customer service and a well-earned reputation as a leader in innovation,” said John Stanton, the Mariners’ chairman and managing partner, in a statement.
+“T-Mobile has a deep commitment to this community, a passion for customer service and a well-earned reputation as a leader in innovation,” John Stanton, the Mariners’ chairman and managing partner, said in a statement.
 “These are the qualities that make T-Mobile the right partner to name this iconic ballpark.”

 Most Read Sports Stories